Home - The Best Gas Charcoal Combo Grills in 2023

 4. Royal Gourmet ZH3002 3-Burner Cabinet Gas Grill and Charcoal Grill Combo

 The main differences between Royal Gourmet’s ZH3003 and ZH3002 are in the design features.
 This one has that classic rounded drum design that just oozes authenticity.
-And the bottom storage area has doors for a neater and more professional look.
+The bottom storage area has doors for a neater and more professional look.

 It’s dependable and a joy to use.
 But, like the other Royal Gourmet grill on our list, it doesn’t get quite hot enough to sear quickly.
 Other than that, it’s a good grill for amateurs and pros alike.